Juniper Berry

 Juniper berry has an unusually broad traditional footprint:

-• ancient Egyptian and Greek texts reference juniper in various preparatory contexts; juniper berries have been found in Egyptian tombs
+- ancient Egyptian and Greek texts reference juniper in various preparatory contexts, and juniper berries have been recovered from Egyptian tombs

-• European folk herbalism has discussed juniper berry for centuries, particularly in Scandinavian, Germanic, and Alpine traditions where the plant grows abundantly
+- European folk herbalism has discussed juniper berry for centuries, particularly in Scandinavian, Germanic, and Alpine traditions where the plant grows abundantly, often in digestive-comfort contexts that overlap with its culinary role as a carminative seasoning — a framing sometimes referenced by people experiencing bloating after rich meals

 What research says